Luke 3-4

 6 Then everyone will see how God can save them.” ’

 3:6See Isaiah 40:3-5.
-Isaiah was using a picture to show people what would happen when the Lord was ready to come into the world.
-At that time, people mended the roads before a ruler arrived.
+At that time, people mended the roads before a king travelled along them.
 Isaiah showed that someone would prepare the way for the Lord to come.
 John the Baptist was that person.

-10 ‘So what should we do?’ the crowd asked.
+10 People in the crowd asked John, ‘So what should we do?’

 14 Then some soldiers asked John, ‘What about us?
 What should we do?’